tanaikech/GeminiWithFiles/README.md

 - v1.0.5 (June 7, 2024)

   1. Spelling mistakes in the warning message were modified.
 The wait time for changing the value of state for the movie file is changed from 5 seconds to 10 seconds per cycle.

+- v1.0.6 (June 15, 2024)

+  1. Included the script of PDFApp in this library.

 [TOP](#top)